 Fees and funding: the facts

-Changes have been introduced to the costs of going to university in England for courses which start from September 2012.
-If you are from England, and are planning to study full time for your first degree at an English university, these are the key facts you need to know:
+If you are from England and are planning to study full time for your first degree at a university in the UK, these are the key facts you need to know about tuition fees:

-• You don’t have to pay for your course yourself upfront.
-If you’re a full-time student studying for your first degree or other higher education course, you can get a government loan that will completely cover your tuition fees.
+- You don’t have to pay for your course yourself upfront.
+If you’re a full-time student studying for your first degree or other higher education course, you can get a government loan that will completely cover the tuition fees of your chosen university.
 You won’t have to pay this loan back until you are earning over £21,000 a year, and even then you will only pay back a small proportion (9%) of your income above £21,000.

-• The maximum level of fee is £9,000 a year – but whatever the fee level is, you don’t have to pay any of this upfront, and it won’t affect the size of your monthly repayments when you start repaying your loan.
+- The maximum level of fee is £9,000 a year – but whatever the fee level, the size of your monthly repayments when you start repaying your loan will be the same.

-• In addition to Government support, universities will also be offering financial help to their students.
+- In addition to Government support, universities will also be offering financial help to their students.
 The package of support will vary between universities, but more than a third of students at Russell Group universities received a bursary or scholarship worth on average £1400 in 2011/12.

 Further guidance on student funding